jumphone/scRef/Reference/MouseAtlas_SingleCell_MCA/combinedMCA/README.md

 # Notice:

-If you know the tissue type of your sample, we recommend using separated reference files.
+If you know the tissue type of your sample, we recommend using tissue-separated reference files (MCA_ref.zip).

 # Reason: